28 Things to Do in Myrtle Beach in the Winter

 Golf Along The Grand Strand

-Holiday festivities are not the only popular winter activities in Myrtle Beach.
-Many golfers make their annual trip to Myrtle Beach during the winter months for cheaper rates and cooler weather.
-Since South Carolina rarely sees snow in the winter, golf courses are open even when it’s cold.
-When northern golf shuts down for the winter, golfers will come south and keep their seasons alive.
-Check out one of the hundreds of golf courses that Myrtle Beach has to enjoy like The Dunes Golf Club, Caledonia Golf Club or any of the three courses at Myrtle Beach National.
+When northern golf courses are blanketed with snow, golfers head south to keep their game sharp!
+Check out one of the hundreds of golf courses that Myrtle Beach has to enjoy, like The Dunes Golf Club, Caledonia Golf Club, or one of the three courses at Myrtle Beach National.

 Shopping a great thing to do this winter in Myrtle Beach, like the young woman shopping for Christmas in this photo.Shop The Deals Before & After The Holidays